meilisearch/documentation/learn/getting_started/installation.md

 - [download the latest binary](https://github.com/meilisearch/MeiliSearch/releases)
 - compile from source

-If you are new to the Windows CMD, you can learn more about it [here](https://www.makeuseof.com/tag/a-beginners-guide-to-the-windows-command-line/).
+If you are new to the Windows CMD, you can follow this [guide](https://www.makeuseof.com/tag/a-beginners-guide-to-the-windows-command-line/) to get started.

 ::::